cambridge-cares/TheWorldAvatar/Agents/VisBackendAgent/README.md

 }
 ```

-A successful request will return `Schedule has been successfully drafted for the contract!` _OR_ `Draft schedule has been successfully updated!`.
+A successful request will return `{"message": "Schedule has been successfully drafted for the contract! _OR_ Draft schedule has been successfully updated!", "iri" : "root iri that is instantiated"}`.

 #### 2.6.3 Service commencement route